North Curry: Governance

+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894-1974, for local government purposes, North Curry was part of Taunton Rural District.

 North Curry is in an electoral ward called 'North Curry and Stoke St. Gregory'.
 Whilst North Curry is the most populous area the ward stretches through Stoke St. Gregory to Burrowbridge.
 The total ward population taken at the 2011 Census was 3,226.

-The parish is part of the Taunton Deane county constituency, which elects one Member of Parliament (MP) by the first past the post system of election.
+The parish is part of the Taunton and Wellington county constituency, which elects one Member of Parliament (MP) by the first past the post system of election.

 North Curry Parish Church

 North Curry Parish Church, dedicated to Saints Peter and Paul, is nicknamed ‘The Cathedral of the Moors’.
 Parts of the large, airy church date to the 14th century, and it stands on the site of an earlier church; episcopal records in Wells mention a church in North Curry as early as 1199.
 The church has a good view of the Levels and moors, with benches placed for walkers and other visitors to enjoy the view from the slightly higher grounds of the churchyard.

 To assist visitors tracing their ancestry to North Curry, the church has posted a map of the graves in the cemetery.
 In August 2007, North Curry Church was incorporated into the Athelney benefice of the Church of England.
 The vicar of the Athelney benefice covers the parishes of Burrowbridge, Lyng, North Curry, and Stoke St Gregory.